-12.4 The policy has a significant positive effect on the transport objective because it is accessible to the town centre, and several minor positive effects on other objectives; but has a potentially very minor negative effect on the economic structure objective because it may be a constraint on the excluded development types.
+12.4 The policy has a significant positive effect on the transport objective because this area is located so close to the town centre, as well as several positive effects on other objectives, but has a negative effect on the heritage objective because of the potential impact upon the adjacent Eastwood Conservation Area.

-= Primary Frontage Edge of Centre A1 Retail District Centre المراب ال © Crown copyright and database rights 2017, Ordnance Survey B ڵؠ 4
+= Primary Frontage Edge of Centre A1 Retail District Centre المالم 中中只 © Crown copyright and database rights 2017.
+Ordnance Survey 2 B لئ ď

-Map 35: Eastwood District Centre and edge-of-centre A1 retail allocation
+Map 29: Eastwood District Centre and edge-of-centre A1 retail allocation